bmai1/museko/README.md

 Note: essentia-tensorflow is not supported for Windows.

-1. Install the Flask app (museko.zip) in Releases.
+1. Download `museko.zip` in Releases.
+It is not recommended to clone this whole repo because it contains too much random stuff.
-2. Install Python dependencies.
+3. Install Python dependencies.
 It is recommended to use a virtual environment:
 ```bash
 cd path/to/museko
 python -m venv env